What If the Blog Outranks the Company Website?

 It’s not uncommon for a business to set up a website and attach a blog.
 What is uncommon is for that blog to outrank the website.
 It’s not a bad thing, but it can signal trouble.
-Here are some things to look for if your blog outranks your company website.
+Here are some things to look for if your blog outranks your company website and you want to improve your WordPress SEO.

 Typically, if your blog is on the same domain as your website, your website should rank better because a lot of the link authority spills over to the root domain.
 So all of those incoming links on your blog should be driving your website higher on the index.